jinlab-washu/Jin-lab.manual/README.md

   * [Box-lftp](./transferring_files/box_lftp.md)
     * Command line file transfers from wustl BOX to compute0/1
   * [rclone](./transferring_files/rclone.md)
-    * Command line file transfers from google Drive to computing cluster
+    * Command line file transfers from Google Drive or BOX to computing cluster
   * [Connect Storage1 to Mac](./transferring_files/connect_Storage1_to_Mac.md)
     * Mount Storage1 to your local Mac computer, and using `rsync` transfer file to Compute1.